Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/aft_section.md

 ![BoardStepsLadder](../../../img/pilot_boarding_steps_indicator.jpg)

-Used to visually confirm the integrated boarding steps state.
-With the white post up, steps are stowed, whereas steps are deployed if post is down and flush with panel recess.
-The boarding steps and ladder is moved by the [crew chief](../../../crew_chief/overview.md).
+Used to visually confirm the state of the integrated boarding steps.
+With the white post up, steps are stowed, whereas steps are deployed if post is down and flush with the panel recess.
+The boarding steps and ladder are moved by the [crew chief](../../../crew_chief/overview.md).

 ## Intercom System Control Panel